Agora: Trust Less and Open More in Verification for Confidential Computing: Binary Verification

 While Agora is inspired by PCC to remove trust on code producers, it achieves openness and trustworthiness that are absent in PCC:} \ignore{ \begin{itemize} \item By removing trust on VCGen, Agora substantially reduces TCB size. \item Through its VC language, Agora decouples VCGen from a specific policy or program analysis technique.
 While PCC has the same VCGen deployed on both code consumer and producer, Agora incorporates \textit{any} VCGen generating Agora VC, promoting openness. \item By outsourcing constraint solving, Agora also promotes openness and trustworthiness on the verification backend. \end{itemize} }

-With the novel design, the TCB of the BV consists of only three major components, i.e., Code Preprocessor, \vc[initcap] Validator, and \regulation[initcap] Generator.
-All of these components have straightforward code logic and are thus small in size (\textbf{G1}). \ignore{One insight of our design is that, unlike PCC, \name relieves the use of type systems which strongly couples with heavyweight compilation toolchains.
+\ignore{One insight of our design is that, unlike PCC, \name relieves the use of type systems which strongly couples with heavyweight compilation toolchains.
 Instead, the basic building blocks of \name, namely operational semantics and safety predicates, are expressed in first-order logic, which makes it generic to support a large class of policies.
 For simplicity, our prototype does not model self-modifying code.
 Our current modeling of x86-64 ISA, although partially implemented, is to enough verify the two policies discussed in the paper.
-Extending it with more comprehensive semantics is rather straightforward.} \ndsschanges{Compared to traditional verification frameworks and PCC, the key difference is that \name shifts complex program analyses outside of the TCB.}
+Extending it with more comprehensive semantics is rather straightforward.} \if0{

-Next, we discuss the technical details of each component in the BV, and show that verification of varying security policies can be realized on top of our framework and demonstrate with two concrete policies, SFI (\autoref{sec:example-sfi}, \autoref{appx:sfi}) and LVI Mitigation (\autoref{sec:example-lfence}).